Desserts

 1. Melt the butter and chocolate in a metal bowl placed over an inch (25 mm) of barely simmering water, stirring until melted.

-2. Set this aside to a cool a little, but it should still be lukewarm to use.
+2. Set this aside to cool a little, but it should still be lukewarm to use.

-3. Using electric beaters or in a stand mixer fitted with the paddle attachment, beat the melted chocolate & butter with the cocoa powder and half of the icing sugar on medium speed until smooth.
+3. Using electric beaters or a stand mixer fitted with a paddle attachment, beat the melted chocolate & butter with the cocoa powder and half of the icing sugar on medium speed until smooth.

 4. Add the sour cream, vanilla and salt and beat in.